bittorrent/ipboard_proxy/README.md

 # ipboard_proxy

-TODO: Enter the cookbook description here.
+This cookbook sets up a reverse proxy